Iasa-Global/btabok/pages/competency_model/ppm.md

 | :-: | :-: |
 | **CITA- Foundation** | -   Learners will be able to name the components that conforms the Project Portfolio Control/Assurance discipline
 | **CITA -- Associate** | -   Learners will be able to describe each component and how it supports the achieving of benefits to the business.
-| **CITA -- Specialist** | -   Learners will be able to implement a consolidate view of financial status across the Project Portfolio
+| **CITA -- Professional** | -   Learners will be able to implement a consolidate view of financial status across the Project Portfolio
 | | -   Learners will be able to define the major milestones and interdependencies among the Project Portfolio and Programs
-| **CITA -- Professional** | -   *Learners will be able to define a consistent strategic decision-making processes (around agreed to decisions) together within a common process to managing and leveraging critical/constrained resources.*
+| **CITA -- Distinguished** | -   *Learners will be able to define a consistent strategic decision-making processes (around agreed to decisions) together within a common process to managing and leveraging critical/constrained resources.*
 | | -   *Learners will be able to define key performance indicators across the Culture, Organization, Governance, Enterprise Communications, Organization Capability and Metrics & Rewards for the business.*

 ## Program and Project Management